esl-epfl/x-heep/eXtendingHEEP.md

 ```
 MAKE     = make
+.PHONY: test
 test:
-    @echo Nothing is executed from X-HEEP
+    @echo Nothing is executed from X-HEEP, as test is not a target inside X-HEEP.

 app:
-    @echo This is app being run from the x-heep repo
+    @echo This target will do something and then call the one inside X-HEEP.
     $(MAKE) -f $(XHEEP_MAKE) $(MAKECMDGOALS) PROJECT=hello_world SOURCE=.

 verilator-sim:
-    @echo You will not access verilator-sim
+    @echo You will not access the verilator-sim target from X-HEEP.

 export HEEP_DIR = hw/vendor/esl_epfl_x_heep/
 XHEEP_MAKE = $(HEEP_DIR)/external.mk
 include $(XHEEP_MAKE)
 ```

 * The `test` rule will not use the `X-HEEP` Makefile in any way.
+Make the target a prerequisite of `.PHONY` to prevent the X-HEEP Makefile from attempting to run a non-existent target.
 * The `app` rule will perform actions before calling `X-HEEP` Makefile's `app` rule.
 In this case, the project and where the source files are to be extracted from is being specified.
 The `SOURCE=.` argument will set `X-HEEP`'s own `sw/` folder as the directory from which to fetch source files.
 This is an example of building inner sources from an external directory.
 * The `verilator-sim` rule will override the `X-HEEP` Makefile's one.
 * Any other target will be passed straight to `X-HEEP`'s Makefile.
 For example
 ```
 make mcu-gen CPU=cv32e40x